eyji-koike/IniciativaArduinoIoT/readmeEnUs.md

 ## Abstract

-This project uses an Arduino Uno r3 with WiFi esp01 based on the esp8266 chip, GPS, and two buttons.
+This project uses an Arduino Uno r3 paired with an esp01 WiFi board (based on the esp8266 chip), GPS, and two buttons.
 The transmission protocol used is **[Mosquito (MQTT)](https://mosquitto.org/)** and our backend is made on **[Google Cloud Platform](https://cloud.google.com/)** using the services [IoT Core](https://cloud.google.com/blog/topics/developers-practitioners/what-cloud-iot-core), and [PUB/SUB](https://cloud.google.com/pubsub).
 For our data retention, we use a [Google Cloud Functions](https://cloud.google.com/functions) that is triggered whenever a new publish PUB/SUB event happens, and sends the received data to [Google Firebase](https://firebase.google.com/).

 >***Disclaimer***
 *This project may incur charges and the authors are not responsible.
-Do it under your full awareness and read the available material carefully.
+Do it under your full awareness and read the available material carefully to avoid suprises.
 Have a Good learning experience.*

 **Overview**